 PSYC101, 220; SOCI119; BIOL100; PLSC104; IDSC237; SPAN171.
-Students are also required to choose two 2-3 credit upper division social work or social-work-related courses and one additional 2-credit social work elective, in consultation with the student's advisor.
+Students are also required to choose 4 credits of social work electives, in consultation with the student's advisor.

 General Education Requirements

 Requirements are the same as for the Bachelor of Science degree, except SOWK255 in place of BHSC100 as service requirement.